-- Stage 1 The Sancrox Traffic Arrangement works located about two kilometres north of the Oxley Highway / Pacific Highway intersection.
-This section of the project opened to traffic on 30 November 2015 - Stage 2 Kundabung to Kempsey Stage consisting of about 14 kilometres of dual carriageway, commencing north of Barry's Creek near Kundabung (chainage 24,000) and connecting to the Kempsey Bypass at Stumpy Creek (Chainage 37,800).
-This stage of the project opened to traffic on 31 October 2017. - Stage 3 Oxley Highway to Kundabung Stage consisting of about 24 kilometres of dual carriageway, commencing just north of the Oxley Highway / Pacific Highway intersection (chainage 700) and connecting with the Kundabung to Kempsey stage just north of Barry's Creek (chainage 24,000).
-This stage of the project opened to traffic in two parts initially on 17 November 2017 and finally in its entirety on 29 March 2018.
+- Stage 1: The Sancrox Traffic Arrangement works located about two kilometers north of the Oxley Highway / Pacific Highway intersection.
+Note that the construction of Stage 1 was completed in November 2015 - Stage 2: Kundabung to Kempsey (K2K) consisting of about 14 kilometers of dual carriageway, commencing north of Barry's Creek near Kundabung (chainage 24,000) and connecting to the Kempsey Bypass at Stumpy Creek (Chainage 37,800).
+Note that construction of Stage 2 was completed in October 2017 - Stage 3: Oxley Highway to Kundabung (OH2Ku) consisting of about 24 kilometres of dual carriageway, commencing just north of the Oxley Highway / Pacific Highway intersection (chainage 700), and connecting with the Kundabung to Kempsey stage just north of Barry's Creek (chainage 24,000).
+Note construction of Stage 3 was completed in March 2018.